GNOME-MouseTrap/mousetrap/README.md

         self._config = config

         # Access class configuration by using self as a key.
-        # Here we retreive 'x' from our class configuration.
+        # Here we retrieve 'x' from our class configuration.
         self._x = config[self]['x']

     # Define a run method that takes an instance of mousetrap.main.App as the